neilmendoza/ofxPtf/readme.md

 # ofxPtf

-Parallel transport frame implementation based on Cinder implementation as they seem to handle edge cases nicely.
+Parallel transport frame implementation based on Cinder's implementation as they seem to handle edge cases nicely.